 Above: Angela White, Editor of Truck Camper Magazine, holding the Hellwig Products rear sway bar before the installation

-The next paragraph states that proper installation is best accomplished by having the weight of the vehicle on the suspension during the install.
-It specifically says, “Do not to raise the vehicle by the frame”.
+The next paragraph states that proper installation is best accomplished by having the weight of the vehicle on the suspension during the installation.
+It specifically says, “Do not raise the vehicle by the frame”.
 Funny enough, that’s exactly what we did using CNM’s fantastic pneumatic lift.
 For the record, the installers did not fully tighten the sway bars until the truck was lowered onto its suspension, at which point adjustments were made.

 Above: The Chevy wheels and tires were removed prior to the installation

 Above: We set the rear sway bar to the middle position; the outside position offers a less firm ride and the inside position offers a more firm ride.

 Ryan made quick work of removing all four wheels and tires with a torque wrench and set them aside.
 Just before removing the wheels, he marked each tire to denote if the wheel was the front driver, rear passenger, etc. Before reinstalling, he made sure to rotate the tires.

 Above: Installing the threaded plate

 With the wheels and tires removed, Ryan started installing the threaded plate (with a wire pigtail) through a previously existing hole in the side frame rail.
 The hole was located about twelve inches forward of the factory bump stops.

 Above: The U-shaped clevis being attached to the frame rail

 The wire pigtail was used to orient the threaded plate, inside the slotted hole, to the bottom of the side frame rail.
 This threaded plate then attached the U-shape clevis to the frame rail with a 1/2 x 1-1/4” bolt.
 Once attached, the U-shape clevis was aligned to be square with the frame rail and torqued to 50 ft-lb.